jCyte Inc. Announces Scientific Advisory Board with Distinguished Retinal Physicians

 Baruch D. Kuppermann, M.D., Ph.D. is the Roger F. Steinert Professor, Chair of the Department of Ophthalmology, and Director of the Gavin Herbert Eye Institute at the University of California, Irvine.
 He also holds a joint appointment with the Department of Biomedical Engineering at UC Irvine.
 After completing his Ph.D. in neuroscience at the California Institute of Technology, Dr. Kuppermann went on to earn an M.D. at the University of Miami and completed fellowships in Retina at both St. Joseph’s and the University of California, San Diego.
 Dr. Kuppermann is also co-director of the Center for Translational Vision Research at UC Irvine, which is focused on developing new treatments for blinding retinal conditions.
 He has published over 200 peer-reviewed articles in the medical literature and over 50 book chapters.
 He is also strongly involved in clinical research, having served as principal investigator in many trials evaluating new drugs and technologies.

 About jCyte, Inc.

-jCyte, Inc. is a clinical-stage biotech company focused on developing jCell therapy for retinitis pigmentosa (RP) and other degenerative retinal disorders. jCell is a first-in-class investigational treatment for retinitis pigmentosa, an inherited retinal disease.
-The treatment is minimally-invasive and given as an intravitreal injection.
+jCyte, Inc. is a clinical-stage biotech company focused on developing its first-in-class regenerative cell therapy, jCell, for retinitis pigmentosa (RP) and other retinal degenerative disorders.
+The treatment is minimally invasive and given as an intravitreal injection.
 There are currently no FDA approved therapies for RP.
-The company is pioneering a new era of regenerative therapies to treat patients with unmet medical need.
-For more information, visit www.jcyte.com
+The company is pioneering a new era of regenerative therapies to address the significant unmet medical needs of patients suffering from a broad set of retinal degenerative diseases.
+For more information, visit www.jcyte.com.